esl/MongooseIM/doc/advanced-configuration/listen.md

 The following options are supported for each C2S listener:

 #### `listen.c2s.access`
-* **Syntax:** string, access rule name
+* **Syntax:** string, rule name or `"all"`
 * **Default:** `"all"`
 * **Example:** `access = "c2s"`

-The access rule that determines who is allowed to connect.
-By default the rule is `all`, which means that anyone can connect.
-The access rule referenced here needs to be defined in the `access` configuration section.
+The rule that determines who is allowed to connect.
+By default the rule is `"all"`, which means that anyone can connect.
+The rule referenced here needs to be defined in the `access` configuration section.

 #### `listen.c2s.shaper`
-* **Syntax:** string, access rule name
+* **Syntax:** string, rule name
-* **Default:** `"none"`
+* **Default:** `"none"` (no shaper)
 * **Example:** `shaper = "c2s_shaper"`

-The access rule that determines what traffic shaper is used to limit the incoming XMPP traffic to prevent the server from being flooded with incoming data.
+The rule that determines what traffic shaper is used to limit the incoming XMPP traffic to prevent the server from being flooded with incoming data.
-The access rule referenced here needs to be defined in the `access` configuration section.
+The rule referenced here needs to be defined in the `access` configuration section.
+The value of the access rule needs to be either the shaper name or the string `"none"`, which means no shaper.

 #### `listen.c2s.zlib`
 * **Syntax:** positive integer